alexdebrie/dynamodb-workshop/02-query/README.md

 3. Actor: Tim Allen; Movie: Toy Story
 4. Actor: Natalie Portman; Movie: Black Swan

-If you're having trouble, look at [this file](./src/getRole.js) for an example.
+If you're having trouble, look at [this file](./src/getRoles.js) for an example.

 ## Reading multiple items with the Query operation

-So far, we've read a single item from a table.
+So far, we've read specific, individual items from a table.
 But reading individual items is limiting in your application.
-Often, you'll want to read multiple, related items in a single request.
+Often, you'll want to read multiple, _related_ items in a single request.
 For example, you might want to satisfy the following access patterns:

 - _Give me all the Users that belong to Organization ABC_